thesyedbasim/crash-your-browser/README.md

-# crash-your-pc
+# crash-your-browser
-A simple app to crash your PC
+A simple app to crash your browser